Alfresco/docs-alfresco/sap-cloud/latest/install/index.md

 The SAP Cloud Connector is packaged as an {% include tooltip.html word="AMP" text="AMP" %} file.
 These steps describe how to install the SAP Cloud Connector to an instance of Content Services.

 1. Go to the [Hyland/Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}, and then download the Alfresco Content Connector for SAP Cloud delivery package.
-It is provided as a ZIP-file and contains at least the following two {% include tooltip.html word="AMP" text="AMP" %} files:
+It is provided as a ZIP-file and contains at least the following files:

-* `sap-content-connector-cmis-repo-1.2.x.amp` for Content Services.
-This module contains the business logic for the SAP Cloud Connector.
+* Module `sap-content-connector-cmis-repo-1.2.x.amp` for Content Services.
+It contains the business logic for the SAP Cloud Connector.
-* `sap-content-connector-genericXchange-1.x.x.amp` for Content Services.
-This module contains the business logic for the additional, full flexible data exchange.
+* Module `sap-content-connector-genericXchange-1.x.x.amp` for Content Services.
+It contains the business logic for the additional data exchange.
 Refer to the [GenericXchange]({% link sap-cloud/latest/config/genericxchange.md %}) section.
+* `alfresco-global.properties_append` template for required keys to be appended to the current alfresco-global.properties if in GenericXchange is used.
+* `sap-content-connector-jco-packer-x.x` only required if the GenericXchange should be used with RFC (SAP JavaConnector).
+Refer to [Re-package the repository AMP](https://docs.alfresco.com/sap/latest/install/#re-package-the-repository-amp).

+To install the two {% include tooltip.html word="AMP" text="AMP" %} files from the delivery package:
 1. Use the Module Management Tool (MMT) to install both repository AMP files into the repository WAR (`alfresco.war`).

     For more information, see [Using the Module Management Tool (MMT)]({% link content-services/latest/develop/extension-packaging.md %}#using-the-module-management-tool-mmt) and [Installing an Alfresco Module Package]({% link content-services/latest/install/zip/amp.md %}).